 When e-cigarettes were new to the market, most airline websites did not bother to address the issue.
 I remember calling all the major airlines to inquire about their policy on the use of electronic cigarettes.
 Most representatives couldn't supply me with an answer.
 Some hadn't even heard of e-cigarettes.

-It IS still legal to bring your electronic cigarettes on-board!
-You just can't use them.
+It IS still LEGAL to bring your electronic cigarettes on-board!
+You just can't use it.

 TAKING E-LIQUIDS AND TANKS ON AN AIRPLANE